craiginiowa/craiginiowa.github.io/_posts/2020-05-08-stylized-us-map-with-css-grid.md

 }
 ```

-This is starting to look like a map.

 {% include snippets.html class="css-grid-map grid-container square adjusted" id="map-4" %}

 Almost done.
 If you look at Puerto Rico on the #DistanceDance example above, it's pushed down another row.
 As we can change which column a state appears in with `grid-column-start`, we can change the row with `grid-row-start`.